- Google does not allow users to adjust the results from Google search to de-emphasize results by parameter.

-In the early days, Google was much more user-oriented, and this is a major part of who Google grew to become the monster that it is today.
-When they arrived in the late 1990s, search engines like Yahoo were offering their users a far worse deal than Google was.
-At the time I was relieved to leave Yahoo behind and used Google near exclusively until just this year.
+In the early days, Google was much more user-oriented, and this is a major part of who Google grew to become the monster it is today.
+When they arrived in the late 1990s, search engines like Yahoo offered their users a far worse deal than Google.
+At the time, I was relieved to leave Yahoo behind and used Google near exclusively until just this year.
 But as Google becomes more monopolistic, they become dismissive about the user’s interests.
 This is why at this point, the Google search is a type of scam.

 Here is why.